 Get the refillable mug

-To start with, the coffee for the refillable mugs is not just any coffee; its KONA COFFEE guys, and let me tell you, that stuff is not cheap.
+To start with, the coffee for the refillable mugs is not just any coffee; it’s KONA COFFEE guys.
+And let us tell you, as avid coffee drinkers, that stuff is not cheap.
 And for good reason too!
-I got an iced from the on site coffee bar one morning and it was $6.80 for an iced coffee the size of a grande from Starbucks.
+I got an iced from the on-site coffee bar one morning and it was $6.80 for an iced coffee the size of a grande from Starbucks.
 I love coffee, probably a little too much, but that’s a little steep, even for me.
-Sure, you’re on vacation, but if you’re also on a budget, I recommend getting the coffee from the refillable station instead.
+Sure, you’re on vacation, but if you’re also on a budget, we’d recommend getting the coffee from the refillable station instead.
 This is where that refillable mug really comes in handy.
-You can even grab some ice from the machine and making your own iced coffee, or of course, enjoying it hot!
-It’s delicious either way and was honestly one of the things I most looked forward to every morning.
+You can even grab some ice from the ice machine to make your own iced coffee.
+Iced or Hot, it’s delicious either way and was honestly one of the things I most looked forward to every morning.
 If you’re planning on getting most of your drinks from the resort and want to drink more than just free water, the refillable mug will definitely save you a chunk of change.

 Bring your own snorkel gear